Willie169/termux-sh/README.md

 ## Proot Setup Scripts

-These scripts are invoked by [termux-setup-all.sh](termux-setup-all.sh).
+These scripts are invoked by [termux-setup-all.sh](termux-setup-all.sh) or are part of it.

 - **[debian1-setup.sh](debian1-setup.sh)**:
   Installs `texlive-full` for LaTeX typesetting in the `debian1` proot.